• Home

 They are available now but not reliable enough to pose a problem.

 • Unfair treatment of drivers.
-While many trucking companies treat their drivers with respect, many others take advantage of them.
+While some trucking companies treat their drivers with respect, many others take advantage of them.

 For example, companies that use the mileage system may expect drivers to perform other duties when between loads without providing extra pay.